philiprbaumann/philiprbaumann.github.io/_code/what-I-learned-in-boating-school-is.md

 >\* While consistency is key, that doesn't mean you can always sit down, focus, and get the job done (especially with work, a social life, hobbies, etc.).
 It's okay to to chalk some topics up to "not today".
 Just as long as its not too often.

->\* Doing something physical makes it _a ton_ easier to to focus on whatever you need to focus on.
+>\* Doing something physical makes it _a ton_ easier to focus on whatever you need to focus on.

 >\* Some work can be done with a boring movie on in the background; other works require the soundtrack to _Interstellar_ echoing through the cavernous halls of galactic cathedrals so that you can save humanity from existance.